Stadion Poljud: Design

+The author of the winning project in the original 1975 competition for the Split stadium was architect Ivan Piteša.
+He designed a fully covered, shell-shaped stadium without an athletics track, drawing his main inspiration from the Parc des Princes in Paris.
+Despite winning first place, the project was taken from him under controversial circumstances and awarded to Boris Magaš.
+In that same competition, Magaš's original proposal, which bore no resemblance to the stadium built today, had only placed third.

-Its trademark is a seashell-like design by Croatian architect Boris Magaš with a roof structure spanning at 206×47 meters.
+The seashell-like design by Croatian architect Boris Magaš has a roof structure spanning at 206×47 meters.
 Its design offers views of nearby hills and forests from the stands, modelled after ancient Greek theaters.
-Suspended on the west roof "shell" are 19 cabins, 7 of them are used by TV reporters, with the others occupied by cameras, central referee station, photo finish, scoreboard, audio control, etc. All of these are interconnected via a catwalk that runs through a structure spanning the entire roof giving access to the cabins, as well as to the 630 Philips lights, placed along the brim and inner side of the roof.
+Suspended on the west roof "shell" are 19 cabins.
+Seven of them are used by TV reporters, with the others occupied by cameras, central referee station, photo finish, scoreboard, and audio control.
+They are all interconnected via a catwalk that runs through a structure spanning the entire roof giving access to the cabins, as well as to the 630 Philips lights, placed along the brim and inner side of the roof.